 Because you really, really CANNOT use pre-shredded cheese for this or any other cheese-sauce-containing recipe, you’ll need a cheese grater.
 For college dorm rooms, the ideal cheese grater has its own built-in catch-and-store container .

 In order to measure the proper amount of cheese and milk, you’ll need measuring cups (and measuring spoons if you decide to add in the optional ingredients).
 I say this with a wink, because after you’ve made Creamy Microwave Macaroni & Cheese a few times, you’ll become very good at eyeballing the ingredients, adding more cheese or milk as needed until it tastes just right.

 You’ll also need a large spoon for stirring and serving.
 Although you can certainly eat the mac and cheese straight out of the container, you might also want a serving dish to gussy it up just a tiny bit.

 Creamy Microwave Macaroni & Cheese: the process

-Now, I stir in the milk, mustard, and hot sauce (or paprika), and microwave for 30 seconds more.
-I stir in the American cheese and microwave for an additional 30 seconds.
-Finally, I stir in the cheddar cheese (it may not all melt right away, lid the bowl, and replace it in the hot microwave, letting it stand for 3 minutes.
+Now, stir in the milk, mustard, and hot sauce (or paprika), and microwave for 30 seconds more.
+Then, mix in the American cheese and microwave for an additional 30 seconds.
+Finally, stir in the cheddar cheese.
+Note that it may not all melt right away.
+Lid the bowl and replace it in the hot microwave, letting it stand for 3 minutes.
 Another good stir, and that’s it!
-I’m in comfort-food heaven.
+Comfort-food heaven, y’all.

 Creamy Microwave Macaroni & Cheese: a caveat